d1aboilik/HornetWebApp/README.md

 # HornetWebApp
-A mobile web application for the Hornet Dashboard
+A simple mobile web application for the Hornet Dashboard

 Steps to build it yourself: